 Students with disabilities who need accommodations or services, should register with SEAS.
 To register:

-- Contact the SEAS office by email (SEAS@brown.edu) or phone (401-863-9588) to request a SEAS Registration form and Documentation Guidelines
+- Contact the SEAS office by email (SEAS@brown.edu) or phone (401-863-9588) to request an Information & Release form and Documentation Guidelines

-- Complete the Registration form and return it to SEAS
+- Complete the Information & Release form and return it to SEAS

 - Complete additional forms for Academic, Housing, Dining, and Parking accommodations as directed